Importance of Regulatory Filings, Financial Statement Notes, and Supplementary Information

 Business and Geographic Segment Reporting

-Most companies often consist of multiple businesses, and while IFRS and US GAAP do not mandate the provision of disaggregated full financial statements for all subsidiaries or businesses, they do require some disaggregated information in the financial statement notes by operating segment.
+Most companies operate multiple businesses, and while IFRS and US GAAP do not require disaggregated financial statements for all subsidiaries or business units, they do mandate some disaggregated information in the financial statement notes, organized by operating segment.

-An operating segment is defined as a component of a company that:
+An operating segment is defined as a component of a company:

-• its results are regularly reviewed by the company’s senior management.
+• whose results are regularly reviewed by the company’s senior management.

 A company must disclose separate information for any operating segment that meets specific quantitative criteria.
 Specifically, if the segment accounts for 10 percent or more of the combined operating segments’ revenue, assets, or profit.